rsdoiel/antenna/columns.md

 <p><a href="https://gizmodo.com/iphones-seized-by-cops-are-rebooting-and-no-ones-sure-why-2000522048">Everybody</a> <a href="https://www.theverge.com/2024/11/9/24292092/ios-18-security-inactivity-reboot-police-complain-unlocking-iphone-difficult">is</a> <a href="https://www.macrumors.com/2024/11/07/ios-18-forcing-reboots-law-enforcement/">reporting</a> <a href="https://gizmodo.com/cops-have-less-time-to-break-into-iphones-thanks-to-ios-18-1-security-measure-2000522523">about</a> <a href="https://www.404media.co/police-freak-out-at-iphones-mysteriously-rebooting-themselves-locking-cops-out/">a</a> new security iPhone security feature with iOS 18: if the phone hasn&#8217;t been used for a few days, it automatically goes into its &#8220;Before First Unlock&#8221; state and has to be rebooted.</p>
 <p>This is a really good security feature.
 But various police departments don&#8217;t like it, because it makes it harder for them to unlock suspects&#8217; phones.</p>
-<p>The post <a href="https://www.schneier.com/blog/archives/2024/11/new-ios-security-feature-makes-it-harder-for-police-to-unlock-seized-phones.html">New iOS Security Feature Makes It Harder for Police to Unlock Seized Phones</a> appeared first on <a href="https://www.schneier.com">Schneier on Security</a>.</p>

 <br>